Matthew Falcomata

 AI consultant for small service businesses.

-On the consulting side, I work with small service businesses across Australia to reduce admin, improve follow-up, and build AI systems that fit the way teams already work.
-Most AI consultancy engagements start with a free process audit and move from there.
+I help small service businesses reduce admin, improve follow-up, and build practical AI systems that fit the way the team already works.

 What I do